-- A railroad retirement benefit is called an annuity. - These are monthly payments. - Payable on the first business day of the month for the previous month. - Made up of one or more components called tiers. - Benefits are not prorated. - An annuitant must be alive the entire month in order for an annuity to be payable for that month.
+- A railroad retirement benefit is called an annuity. - These are monthly payments. - Payable on the first business day of the month for the previous month. - Made up of one or more components called tiers. - An annuitant must be alive the entire month in order for an annuity to be payable for that month.